raulruedaa/pytaia/CONTRIBUTING.md

   - Topic areas: 'calculus', 'vectors', 'thermal'
   - Skills: 'problem-solving', 'analysis'
 - Keep tags lowercase and use hyphens for multiple words

+### Videos
+- Choose high-quality educational content
+- Ensure videos are relevant to the exercise
+- Prefer shorter, focused videos (5-15 minutes)
+- Check that videos are available in your region

 ### Content Quality
 - Write clear, concise problem statements